froala/wordpress-froala-wysiwyg/README.md

 ## Manual Installation

 Clone or [download the contents of this repo](https://github.com/froala/wordpress-froala-wysiwyg/archive/master.zip), make a new folder inside your WordPress installation under plugins folder.
-Copy the contentes that you previously downloaded to the new folder.
+Copy the contents that you previously downloaded to the new folder.

 The plugin will be available under plugins in your WordPress admin area.

 ## Installation

-Enter your admin area of your WordPress installation, go to plugins and cick add new.
-Search for Froala Wysiwyg Editor and follow the automated proccess.
+Enter your admin area of your WordPress installation, go to plugins and click add new.
+Search for Froala WYSIWYG Editor and follow the automated process.
 In most cases the "ftp://" credentials will be needed.
-This is default WordPress behaivour when installing new plugins.
+This is default WordPress behaviour when installing new plugins.

 ## Integration